 The first Neighbourhood Plan (NP) for Southbourne Parish (SPNP1) was made in 2015 and enjoyed a good measure of success.
 A comprehensive review of that Plan (SPNP2) was completed in consultation with the public and submitted for Examination in 2021.
-Its success was frustrated by getting too far ahead of Chichester District Council's delayed review of the District-wide Local Plan (CDC LP) and the Examiner did not recommend it should proceed to Referendum.
-The policies remain unexamined and unenforceable.
+Its success was frustrated by getting too far ahead of Chichester District Council's delayed review of the District-wide Local Plan (CDC LP) and the Examiner forbade us from proceeding to Referendum.
+The actual policies went unexamined and were therefore unenforceable.

 The Parish Council considered its position and decided that a further Neighbourhood Plan should be prepared to cover us until the District's new Local Plan is adopted.
-This is SPNP3 the document you are reading now - and it includes all the ground breaking policies of SPNP2 which were not considered by the Examiner.
+This is SPNP3 - the document you are reading now - and it takes forward as many of the ground-breaking policies of SPNP2 as possible.
+Certain of them were required to be changed by the Examiner of this Plan.
+In some cases (e.g. SB13: Green and Blue Infrastructure Network, including the Wildlife Corridors) these have been strengthened.
+Some of them, however, (including the critical SB2: Land North of Cooks Lane, Southbourne Village) have been weakened from the perspective of our efforts to defend against further speculative planning applications until the new Local Plan is ready.

-The outcome is uncertain, as with many planning matters, but whatever the result, the Parish Council will continue to press developers to provide crucial infrastructure and protect the precious natural resources of the parish.
+What will happen next is uncertain, as with many planning matters, but whatever the result, the Parish Council will continue to press developers to provide crucial infrastructure and protect the precious natural resources of the parish.
+While this Plan is not now as strong a tool for that purpose as we had hoped it would be, it will nevertheless provide the community with more protection and more influence than it would otherwise have had.